10/6/24

 On March 19, 2020, as Gloria and I were driving to Rochester, New York from our home in Canandaigua, we saw flashing electronic road signs saying: "STAY HOME" That was the point in time in which I realized the seriousness of what we, our two children, their spouses and our two young grandchildren . . . and the rest of us in the United States . . . would have to be living with for some time.

 I had been using photography as a form of "open-eyed" meditation since I was first introduced to Siddha Yoga in 1987, when I took a two-day meditation program with Gurumayi Chidvilasananda in which I was blessed with a life-transforming experience of her grace.
-After that initiating, I gradually began making photographs as an integrated aspect of my meditation practice, for I realized that Gurumayi's grace had become the very center and Heart of my Creative Process.
-And I came to understand that the photographs which functioned for me as True, living Symbols was a powerful means by which I was able to keep connected with my meditation Master and her grace, chiti-shakti, the creative power of the universe, a radiant energy which made certain of my most "alive" photographs "illuminated" with a transcendent (nonverbal) kind of meaning, a meaning that had to do with yoga, with the experience of union, the Oneness of Being.
+After meeting Gurumayi, I gradually began making photographs as an integrated aspect of my meditation practice, for I realized that Gurumayi's grace had become the very center and Heart of my Creative Process.
+And I came to understand that the photographs which functioned for me as True, living Symbols was a powerful means by which I was able to keep connected with my yoga Master's transforming grace (chiti-shakti), the creative power of the universe, a radiant energy which made some of my photographs seemed alive and "illuminated" with a transcendent (nonverbal) kind of meaning, a meaning that had to do with the Oneness of Being.

-"Seeing photographically" became for me a way of seeing with the "Eye of the Heart."
-This mode of seeing, "seeing outward things inwardly," with grace, became the means by which I was able to unveil Maya's dark illusions and find the light of the divine Self which is hidden within and behind all of the created universe, which paradoxically, is simultaneously Maya's world of "illusion."
+"Seeing photographically" had became for me a way of seeing with the "Eye of the Heart."
+This mode of seeing, "seeing outward things inwardly," with grace, became the means by which I was able to unveil Maya's dark illusions and find the light of the Self which is hidden within and behind all of the things of the created universe:, is paradoxically, simultaneously Maya's world of "illusion."

 The light of the universe is within us.